 Should my partner and I share our diaper bag backpack?

-At the risk of generalizing, most men seem to prefer a backpack over a messenger bag.
+At the risk of generalizing, men seem to prefer backpacks over messenger bags.
 I know my husband much prefers our backpack diaper bag over the shoulder bag we used when our oldest was a baby.

-The Sager Creek is more traditionally masculine, while the Maman, Petunia Pickle Bottom, Kah & Kee, and Itzy Ritzy are more stylish bags that could easily double as handbags.
+The Sager Creek is more traditionally masculine, while the Maman, Petunia Pickle Bottom, Kah & Kee, and Itzy Ritzy are more stylish and could easily double as handbags.

 Are backpacks better for my back?

 Your opposite arm then works harder to compensate for the bag on the other shoulder.
 Unsurprisingly, this can throw off your balance and lead to muscle and back pain.

 Most parents find them more comfortable.
-If you tend to suffer from back or neck pain, pick out one of these backpacks, try not to pack more than you need, and go for thick straps if you’ll be wearing the bag for extended periods of time.
+If you’re prone to struggle from back or neck pain, pick one of these backpacks, don’t pack more than you need, and go for thick straps if wearing the bag for extended periods of time.

-Whether you fancy the chic leather bag, the rugged man backpack, or the flexibility of the gender-neutral polyester bags, you can find what you’re looking for.
+Whether you fancy the chic leather bag, the rugged man backpack, or the flexibility of a gender-neutral polyester bag, you’re sure to find what you’re looking for.

 I use the bag for kid-free outings and as my kids continue to grow.
-Wherever you are in your parenting journey, these are the best backpack diaper bags we found, and they will make your life easier.
+Wherever you are in your parenting journey, these are the best backpack diaper bags we found, and any pick will make your life easier.